doubleivi/todo-privacy/privacy-policy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at support@maconets.online.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at support@doubleivi.com.